 Roar of the Press (April 18, 1941)

-Released on April 18, 1946: In this wonderful old movie, Wally and Jean get married after only knowing each other for a few days, and Jean gets more than she bargained for when she discovers that Wally is 'married' to his job at the newspaper.
+Released on April 18, 1946: (running time 1 hour and 10 minutes) In this wonderful old movie, Wally and Jean get married after only knowing each other for a few days, and Jean gets more than she bargained for when she discovers that Wally is 'married' to his job at the newspaper.

 Directed by Phil Rosen